 My name is Ian, and I'm currently a medicine intern at University Hospitals Cleveland Medical Center in Cleveland, Ohio.
 I will be a radiology resident at Brigham & Women's Hospital in Boston, Massachusetts starting July 2021.
 I studied applied math and statistics at Brown University and also received my MD degree from the Warren Alpert Medical School of Brown University.

 My passion lies at the intersection of machine learning, data science, and healthcare.
 I believe we can integrate AI into medicine to make life easier for doctors and better for patients.
 My present focus is on computer vision and deep learning.
+I love PyTorch and hate TensorFlow.

 I was born in Urbana, Illinois and grew up in the suburbs of Los Angeles, California.
 I spent 8 years in Rhode Island for school and now consider myself a proud New Englander.